Chart Color Schemes

 Dickson lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Dickson's population was around 4,060 as of November 2025.
-This reflected an increase of 768 people (23.3%) since the 2021 Census, which reported a population of 3,292 people.
-The change was inferred from the estimated resident population of 4,056 from the ABS as of June 2024 and an additional 607 validated new addresses since the Census date.
-This level of population resulted in a density ratio of 2,569 persons per square kilometer, placing Dickson in the upper quartile relative to national locations assessed by AreaSearch.
-Dickson's growth of 23.3% since the 2021 census exceeded the state's growth of 5.9%.
-Population growth was primarily driven by interstate migration, contributing approximately 53.8% of overall population gains during recent periods.
+Dickson's population was approximately 4,060 as of November 2025.
+This figure represents an increase of 768 people, a rise of 23.3% since the 2021 Census which recorded a population of 3,292.
+The change is inferred from ABS's estimated resident population of 4,056 in June 2024 and an additional 607 validated new addresses since the Census date.
+This results in a density ratio of 2,569 persons per square kilometer, placing Dickson in the upper quartile relative to national locations assessed by AreaSearch.
+Dickson's growth rate exceeded both the state's (5.9%) and SA4 region's averages.
+Population growth was primarily driven by interstate migration contributing approximately 53.8% of overall population gains during recent periods.

-All drivers including overseas migration and natural growth were positive factors.
-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, and years post-2032, age group growth rates from the ACT Government's SA2 area projections were used, also with a base year of 2022.
-Based on demographic trends, Dickson is predicted to experience exceptional growth, placing it in the top 10 percent of national statistical areas by 2041.
-The area is expected to increase by 2,590 persons by that year, reflecting an overall increase of 62.0% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
+Looking ahead, demographic trends predict exceptional growth for Dickson, placing it in the top 10 percent of national statistical areas.
+By 2041, the area is expected to increase by 2,590 persons based on the latest annual ERP population numbers, reflecting a total increase of 62.0% over the 17 years.

 Frequently Asked Questions - Population